stephenverderame/cpp_book/src/oop/overloads.md

     * `operator<<` and `operator>>`
     * `operator+=`, `operator-=` for vectors and scalars
     * `operator[]` where index 0 gets the `x` value, index 1 `y`, and 2 `z`.
-        * Out of bounds is undefined behavior and you can do (or not do) whatever you see fit
+        * Out of bounds is undefined behavior, and you can do (or not do) whatever you see fit
-    * It's data may or may not be encapsulated
+    * Its data may or may not be encapsulated
     * Separate the interface and implementation into a header and code file
         * Can you do this without any include directives in the header file?